 • Company Officers

-• Candidates will earn Instructor II Certification upon completing all group activities, tests, and critical individual tasks as outlined in the activity sheet.
+• Instructor II Certification after completing all group activities, tests, and critical individual tasks.

 Enroll in the Instructor II course at Heart Start CPR